U.S. Federal Bureau of Prisons: Criminal Alien Report June 2019

 To explain the meaning of these preceding criminal alien inmate numbers and percentages, I will translate them into words:

-Combining June 30th BOP criminal alien inmate numbers, there were 37,620 criminal aliens in the BOP prison system.
-Alien inmates were 20.5 percent of the federal prison population; more than two in every ten inmates were criminal aliens.
+Combining June 22nd BOP criminal alien inmate numbers, there were 35,009 criminal aliens in the BOP prison system.
+Alien inmates were 19.4 percent of the federal prison population.